jcoglan/vault/README.markdown

     $ vault twitter -p
     Passphrase: *********
-    eQG6SLbXS5KiCdyB83zb
+    KFJ0xiFkHlC08Qd7sFNi

-    $ vault acme -p
+    $ vault google -p
     Passphrase: *********
-    ?^,0:{|}4&6;+0}[?]=^
+    [|_]=>;_$+);=):]0-+3

 ## How does it work?

-`vault` takes your passphrase and a service name and signs the service name with the passphrase using HMAC-SHA256.
+`vault` takes your passphrase and a service name and generates a hash from them using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2).
 It then encodes the bits of this hash using a 92-character alphabet, subject to the given character constraints.
 This design makes sure that each password is very hard to break by brute force, and ensures that the discovery of one service's password does not lead to other accounts being compromised.
 It also means you can tailor the output to the character set accepted by each service.

 ## License